 What’s Windshield Demist?

-All modern climate systems will have a demister button; some models may call by a different name, such as the defroster, etc. It’s a single button, and its function is to clear the windshield and side windows in the shortest possible time without you having to fiddle with any other controls.
+Modern climate systems will have a demister button; some models may call by a different name, such as the defroster.
+It’s a single button, and its function is to clear the windshield and side windows in the shortest possible time without you having to fiddle with any other controls.

 It’s a pre-programmed setting and utilizes the a/c system to dehumidify the air.
-This is the correct setting for a frosty or fogged-up windshield; however, after it clears, the demist setting should be shut off.
+This is the correct setting for a frosty or fogged-up windshield; however, the demist setting should be shut off after it clears.

-Often you’ll find a delay between pressing the button and action; that’s because the heater hasn’t got sufficient heat from the engine yet.
+You’ll often find a delay between pressing the button and action because the heater hasn’t got sufficient heat from the engine yet.

 What’s The Auto Setting For?

 The auto setting regulates whatever temperature the temp is set to.
-Some climate systems may call it by a different name, such as comfort mode, etc.
+Some climate systems may call it by a different name, such as comfort mode.

-The auto button will control the a/c, fan, and other settings automatically in order to reach and maintain the interior of the car at whatever temperature you have pre-selected.
+The auto button will automatically control the a/c, fan, and other settings to reach and maintain the car’s interior at whatever temperature you have pre-selected.
 This is the perfect setting for everyday use, simply set the temperature and hit auto.